Inserting data#

 --interval FLOAT Send batch at least every X seconds

--t, --token TEXT API token
+--token TEXT API token

 --silent Don't output progress